CAPC Guidelines:

 Site of Infection and Pathogenesis

-• In incidental hosts (including dogs) infective larvae penetrate the intestine and make their way to the central nervous system.
+• In incidental hosts (including dogs), infective larvae penetrate the intestine and make their way to the central nervous system.
 Larvae arrest their development and subsequently die.

 • Eosinophilic meningitis develops due to dead and dying larvae in the CNS.